Production Server Configuration

 COMMANDto start the app.

-If the developer creates a file called a Procfile, Cloud Foundry uses the Procfile to configure the command that launches the app.
+If the developer creates a file called a Procfile, CFAR uses the Procfile to configure the command that launches the app.
 See the About Procfiles section below for more information.

 If the developer does not use

-cf push -c COMMANDand does not create a Procfile, then Cloud Foundry does one of the following, depending on the buildpack:
+cf push -c COMMANDand does not create a Procfile, then CFAR does one of the following, depending on the buildpack:

 - Uses a default start command.